On the $nk-attack Roman Dominating Number of a Graph: Optimality

-\end{proof} We have shown that finding the maximum number of $eccd$ subgraphs tells us the optimal number of a graph, but in fact, it does more than that.
-Lemma \ref{lma: eccdValidLabeling} tells us that we can construct a valid labeling where every $eccd$ subgraph is labeled $0 - 2 - 0 -2 -0$ (with every other vertex receiving a label of 1).
+We have shown that finding the maximum number of eccd $P_5$ subgraphs tells us the optimal number of a graph, but in fact, it does more than that.
+Lemma \ref{lma: eccdValidLabeling} tells us that we can construct a valid labeling where every eccd $P_5$ subgraph is labeled $0 - 2 - 0 -2 -0$ and all other vertices receiving a label of 1.
 Not only will a labeling of this manner be valid, but it will also be minimal.